abademosi/predicting-membership-retention-case-study/README.md

 * Ranked list of high-value, high-risk accounts

 ## Ethical Note
-This repository is intentionally designed as a **professional case study**.
+This repository is intentionally designed as a professional case study.
 All sensitive data has been removed or redacted to preserve confidentiality while still demonstrating analytical rigor, modeling decisions, and business impact.

 ## Why This Project Matters